Tuned In to Bluefins

 Weather or Not

 When it comes to weather conditions, Stewart likes stability, which creates predicable feeding patterns and feeding areas.
 “If the weather remains stable for several days, I can stay consistently on the fish.
-I know which tide stage the fish will bite on,” he says.
+I know which tide stage they will bite on,” he says.
 “However, if a strong front blows through, it can stir things up and mess up the fishing until things settle down.
-Then I have to figure out the pattern again.”
+Then I have to figure out the pattern all over again.”